Bone grafting & sinus lift

 If you have suffered bone resorption, you may think you cannot have dental implants.
 However, in many cases it's still possible to have implants fitted; you will just need a little more preparation in the shape of a bone graft or sinus lift to rebuild the bone in the affected jaw.

-A bone graft may sound like a scary procedure, but in reality it's fairly simple.
+It may sound scary, but in reality, it's fairly simple.
 In most cases we take a small amount of bone from another site within your mouth, because using your own tissue is more likely to be successful.
-If we can't use your own bone tissue we can use donor human or animal material to rebuild your jaw.
+If we can't use your own bone tissue, we can use donor human or animal material to rebuild your jaw.

 After a bone graft, you will require a healing period of a few weeks or months before final implants can be placed.